 While you’ll still be able to hear sounds like your office mates speaking near you, droning sounds like an HVAC system, engine noise, and other persistent notes will be significantly quieted.

 Essentially, many new ANC headsets require software updates for this, that, and the other.
 Because you have to connect to a set of headphones via Bluetooth — which has very little bandwidth — sometimes updates fail when they get marked as complete.
 Use the Sony app to see if there’s a mismatch in the version of software your headphones report, and what it actually has if you run into this problem.
-Nine times out of ten a re-install of the update will take care of it, and that’s true of Bose headphones, Sony headphones, any that require software updates over Bluetooth.
+Nine times out of ten, a re-install of the update will take care of it, and that’s true of Bose headphones, Sony headphones, and any that require software updates over Bluetooth.

 How does the Sony WH-1000XM3 sound?